Phenomenology of bond and flux orders in kagome metals: Summary of results

 We start by considering only in-plane ordering.
 Motivated by experiments that have established a $2\times2$ in-plane increase in the unit cell size, we consider all possible charge, bond, and flux orders on the kagome lattice arising from nearest-neighbor interactions.
 In Sec.~\ref{sec:group_th}, we use a group theory analysis to classify all these orders within the framework introduced by Venderbos~\cite{Venderbos}.
 The translational-symmetry-breaking orders can be classified in four different irreps of the (enlarged) symmetry group, labelled $F_1,\dots,F_4$.
 The irreps are three-dimensional and $F_{1,2}$ are even under $C_2$ while $F_{3,4}$ are odd.
 Bond order $\vec\Delta$ can fall in any of the four translationally symmetry breaking irreps, while flux order $\vec\Delta'$ has to either fall in the $F_2$ or $F_4$ irrep.

 The observation of time-reversal-symmetry breaking shows that flux order is present (although whether or not a small magnetic field is necessary to establish the flux order is not clear).
 Bond and flux order naturally couple to one another and in Sec.~\ref{sec:GL}, we therefore consider Landau theories that include both orders.
-The second and fourth order terms in the free energy are identical regardless of which orders are combined, since these terms are always $C_2$ symmetric.
-However, the third-order terms can differ, since they are not guaranteed to respect $C_2$.
-If the bond order is even under $C_2$, then a term of the form $\Delta^3$ is allowed.
-In addition the bond and flux order can couple via $\Delta\Delta'^2$ (the $C_2$ eigenvalue of the flux is irrelevant here, since the flux order needs to appear squared for the free energy to respect time-reversal symmetry).
+The second and fourth order terms in the free energy are identical regardless of which orders are combined, however, the third-order terms can differ.
+If the bond order transforms under $F_1$, then a term of the form $\Delta^3$ is allowed.
+In addition, the bond and flux order can couple via $\Delta\Delta'^2$ (the flux order needs to appear squared for the free energy to respect time-reversal symmetry).

 To gain intuition about the Landau free energy, in Sec.~\ref{sec:pure_charge_order} we start by discussing the simpler case where only charge order is present.
 We discuss separately the cases where a third-order term is present or absent, since this significantly impacts the phase diagram.
 In Sec.~\ref{sec:coupled_charge_and_current_order}, we then discuss the more complicated case with both charge and flux order present.
 We again derive the phase diagrams for the cases with and without the third-order term.
 In the phase diagrams, we use the relative critical temperature of the bond and flux orders as a tuning parameter.
 We obtain three types of phases: Either only $\vec\Delta$ or only $\vec\Delta'$ is present, or both are present simultaneously.
 The latter two phases break time-reversal symmetry.
 These different phases may or may not spontaneously break the $C_6$ symmetry depending on the specific irreps of the respective orders.